by Greg McClanahan

 The Marlo Thomas Story

 The inspiration behind this book came from her own life experience when the right words were spoken to her by her father at exactly the right time.
 She thought if she could reach back in time and remember that moment when words made all the difference, certainly this must have happened to others.
-Over one hundred of her friends responded when she invited them to recall their 'moment' when the right words were spoken.
+Over 100 of her friends responded when she invited them to recall their "moment" when the right words were spoken.
 Their stories fill this book.

 She writes, "Each story is a glimpse into the heart, a moment of awakening, a light bulb that revealed a truth that has stayed with them for a lifetime, or a challenge that moved them to action."